aosabook/500lines/functionalDB/chapter.md

 ````
 ## Connected data

+[TODO: Ideas here: In a relational database, you often think about connections between data.
+We can do that too.
+Additionally, though, we can think about the _evolution_ of data over time.
+We provide facilities for both.]

 Beyond having lifecycle, data can generate insights.
 However, extracting good insights is not an easy task.
 Therefore, a crucial role of a database to ease-up the search for insights process.

 The first place to look for insights is in the connections between pieces of data.
 Such connection may be between an entity’s to itself at different times (an evolutionary connection).
 Another connection may be a reference between two entities.
 When such connection gets aggregated across the entities in the database, it forms a graph whose nodes are the entities and the edges are the references.
 In this section we’ll see how to utilizes these connection types and provide mechanisms to extract insights based them.